Take your bike to France

 Over 50 sailings per day

-Price includes carriage of you and your bicycle
+Price includes crossing for you and your bicycle

 It’s easy and very quick to take your bike onboard our ferries with dedicated cyclist lanes in the Dover port, although for convenience and safety there are a few things cyclists need to know.

-Taking your bike on a ferry gives you total freedom to enjoy a cycling holiday in Europe and experience wonderful scenery and amazing towns.
-Our ports are all in great locations, near popular tourist destinations and great cycling routes.
+Taking your bike on a ferry gives you the freedom to enjoy a cycling holiday in Europe.
+Our ports are all in great locations, near popular tourist destinations, great cycling routes & railway stations.

-From Dunkirk, you can cycle along the coastline, before diverting down to Bruges in just 4 hours!
+From Dunkirk, you can cycle along the coastline and down to Bruges in just 4 hours!
 Meanwhile, from Calais you can explore the beautiful Nord-Pas-de-Calais region, including Boulogne or beach resort of Le Touquet.